nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/e7L0NFYUFSw/index.md

 ---
 title: Does scrum really allow you to do twice the work in half the time?
-description: "Jeff Sutherland, the co-creator of #scrum, titled his book 'How to do twice the work in half the time' and it's been a value proposition for the #scrumframework ever since."
+description: 'Explore if Scrum truly enables you to achieve twice the work in half the time, as Martin Hinshelwood unpacks its real value proposition. #Scrum #Agile'
 date: 2023-02-02T07:00:13Z
 videoId: e7L0NFYUFSw
 url: /resources/videos/:slug